mankek/Effort-Impact/README.md

 Moving a Task:

-  Tasks in the Unassigned or Completed sections and the on graph can be moved via dragging.
+  Tasks in the Unassigned or Completed sections and on the graph can be moved to other sections or the graph via dragging.

-  **NOTE** Moving a task to the Completed section through cause the Completed field of the task to automatically be populated with the current date and time of the movement.
+  **NOTE** Moving a task to the Completed section will cause the Completed field of the task to automatically be populated with the current date and time of the movement.

 See All Tasks: